-- Welcomed and given an opportunity to be involved in the life of the school; - Fully informed about your child's learning; - Encouraged to make an active contribution to your child's learning; - Able to support learning at home: - Encouraged to express your views and involved in forums and discussions on education related issues.
+- To be welcomed and involved in the life of the school. - To be fully informed about their child's learning. - To be encouraged to contribute actively to their child's learning. - To be able to support learning at home. - To be encouraged to express views and participate in discussions on education-related issues.

+Parent Forum and Parent Council

-Every parent with a child at school is automatically a member of our parent forum.
-The Parent Council is a formal group, with a constitution, and acts as the Parent Voice of the school.
-The Parent Council is currently not in operation due to the requirement for specific numbers to be present at meetings to comply with the Constitution.
-Parents communicated a preference for operating a flexible Parent Teacher Association.
-To find out more on how to be a parent helper, or a member of the Parent Teacher Association please contact the school or visit our website.
+- Every parent with a child at school is automatically a member of the parent forum. - The Parent Council is a formal group with a constitution that acts as the Parent Voice of the school.

+Getting Involved

+• To learn more about becoming a parent helper or joining the Parent Council and/or Parent Teacher Association, contact the school or visit our website.

+A guide on the role of a Parent Council, created by parents for parents, is available via this link Parent Councils

+Parentzone Scotland
-Parentzone Scotland is a unique website for parents and carers in Scotland, from early years to beyond school.
-The website provides up-to-date information about learning in Scotland, and practical advice and ideas to support children's learning at home in literacy, numeracy, health and wellbeing and science.
-Information is also available on Parentzone Scotland regarding additional support needs, how parents can get involved in their child's school and education.

-Parentzone Scotland also has details about schools, including performance data for school leavers from S4-S6 and links to the national, local authority and school level data on the achievement of Curriculum for Excellence levels.
+- A unique website for parents and carers in Scotland, offering information from early years to beyond school. - Provides up-to-date information about learning in Scotland and practical advice to support children's learning at home. - Offers more detailed information on additional support needs - Explains how parents can get involved in their child's school and education. - Includes details about schools, performance data for school leavers from S4-S6, and links to national, local authority, and school-level data on the achievement of Curriculum for Excellence levels.